elixir-search/searchex-website/_posts/2016-12-28-hello-world.md

 ## A New Project

-I believe that Searchex can provide real value to the Elixir community, and can be a great showcase for the Beam and GenStage.
+I expect Searchex to be useful for the Elixir community and to be a great showcase for the Beam and GenStage.
 I'm looking for collaborators and mentors.
-Let me know if you're interested in getting involved with Searchex!
+Let me know if you're interested in getting involved!